gjtorikian/html-pipeline/README.md

 Filter gem dependencies are not bundled; you must bundle the filter's gem dependencies.
 The below list details filters with dependencies.
 For example, `SyntaxHighlightFilter` uses [github-linguist](https://github.com/github/linguist) to detect and highlight languages.
-To use the `SyntaxHighlightFilter`, add the following to your Gemfile:
+For example, to use the `SyntaxHighlightFilter`, add the following to your Gemfile:

 ```ruby